Abílio Fernandes

-Abílio Fernandes (19 October 1906 Guarda, Portugal – 16 October 1994 Coimbra), was a Portuguese botanist and taxonomist from the Botanical Institute at the University of Coimbra who was married to Rosette Mercedes Saraiva Batarda (1916–2005), another Portuguese botanist and taxonomist.
+Abílio Fernandes (19 October 1906, Guarda, Portugal – 16 October 1994, Coimbra), was a Portuguese botanist and taxonomist from the Botanical Institute at the University of Coimbra who was married to Rosette Mercedes Saraiva Batarda (1916–2005), another Portuguese botanist and taxonomist.
 Fernandes was a student of Aurélio Quintanilha (1892–1987), botanist and geneticist.

+Career

-He is noted for his work on Amaryllidaceae, and compiling floras of Portugal, Macaronesia and Tropical Africa.
+Fernandes is noted for his work on Amaryllidaceae, and compiling floras of Portugal, Macaronesia and Tropical Africa.
 He was the son of José Fernandes (1880-) and Maria Augusta Fernandes (1880–).